top of page

 We began serving tenants with our mobile coffee cart while the Centre built out the dedicated cafe space.
 By mid-December, the space was complete, and Kaffeeklatsch now serves coffee, pastries, sandwiches, and soups in this permanent location.

-This Centre is home to EFW Radiology, the Regional Fertility Program, Rocky Mountain Health, and CBC/Radio-Canada—all of whom we serve weekdays from 8 am to 3 pm.
+This Centre is home to EFW Radiology, the Regional Fertility Program, and CBC/Radio-Canada—all of whom we serve weekdays from 8 am to 3 pm.
 Finding amazing coffee and food in a health complex is rare; we are delighted to share this experience with the engaging tenants and clients of the Cambrian Wellness Centre.

 But we’re not done.